ahmedmustahid/ModernCppCodes/CS106L/l5_Containers/README.md

         // ERROR - not comparable

 3. set, map are ordered.
 They also have their unordered counterparts.
-4. unordered set/map: Instead of a comparison operator, the element (set) or key (map) must have a hash function deﬁned for it. these are generally faster than map/set
+4. unordered set/map: **Instead of a comparison operator**, the element (set) or key (map) must have a hash function deﬁned for it. these are generally faster than map/set
 5. multimap, multiset (+ unordered siblings): multiple of the same element (set) or key (map).